Let’s talk about engagement photos! You’ll get dressed up for a fun date, run around a pretty place, and there will happen to be a photographer there!

 And while we’re on the subject, make sure you hire the right photographer!
 The right person will:

 Like all things related to wedding planning, you should make decisions together.
-Excluding him from the conversation and setting up the shoot without his input will automatically make him feel excluded.
+Excluding your partner from the conversation and setting up the shoot without their input will automatically make them feel excluded.
 Work together with your photographer to choose a date/location, and to plan what you’ll actually DO during the session.

 So, what do y’all normally do together?
 Hike, try new restaurants, go camping, drink beer, play sports, watch movies… etc.